 The Board aims for an open and transparent dialogue with the regulatory and industry bodies we collaborate with.
 We aim to maintain public trust in our industry through raising industry standards, for example with regards to climate change.
 We pride ourselves on our transparent relationship with HMRC and on maintaining our low risk tax status over several years.
-Our Group structure allows us to call on expertise on a global scale to ensure a valued level of input is maintained.
+Our Group structure allows us to call on expertise on a global scale to ensure a valuable level of input is possible.

-WHY WE ENGAGE WITH GOVERNMENT & INDUSTRY GROUPS:
+WHY WE ENGAGE WITH GOVERNMENT AND INDUSTRY GROUPS